Venugopalgowdagn/PowerBI/README.md

 1) The link to the PEW report (Manufacturing company) --https://tinyurl.com/PewReoprt2
 2) The link to the Covid report.(2019-Present) -https://tinyurl.com/ReportCovid1
+3) The link to the Adventureworks AG (HR Analysis)-https://tinyurl.com/AdventureWorksAG

 **Note->Desktop view recommended.